joinmarket-webui/jam-docker/readme.md

 ```

 ### Environment variables
-The following environment variables control the configuration
+The following environment variables control the configuration:
 - `APP_USER` (optional; username used for basic authentication)
 - `APP_PASSWORD` (optional, but required if `APP_USER` is provided; password used for basic authentication)
 - `ENSURE_WALLET` (optional, defaults to `false`; create and load the wallet in bitcoin core on startup)